natenka/pyneng-book-en/docs/source/book/25_db/order_by.rst

     Time: 0.034s

-By default, sorting is ascending, so the query could be without ASC parameter:
+By default, sorting is ascending, so query could be without ASC parameter:

 .. code:: sql